-Get a Reserve List request form by clicking on the link at the bottom of this column.
-Fill it out completely and email it as an attachment to Kimberly Britt (email@example.com) and we will do the rest.
+Get a Reserve Request Form.
+Fill it out completely and email it as an attachment to Kimberly Britt (firstname.lastname@example.org) and we will do the rest.
 Please include author/title and call number from the Library catalog, and indicate the loan period you wish to set for those items.
 If you are not familiar with the various loan periods you can choose, call the Circulation Department at 678-839-6502, and they can advise you on the available options (this information is also on the form).
 The earlier you can notify us prior to the semester in which the materials are needed, the better.

 Materials the Library needs to purchase

-All orders should go through Acquisitions using their online form.
+All orders should go through Acquisitions using the Acquisitions Online Form.
 Be sure to mention in the comments that you want the item(s) to go on Reserves for the semester.
 Ordering and processing takes time, so the earlier you can anticipate your needs, the better.

 Materials you own and plan to place on Reserve in the Library

-Fill out the Reserve Request form (linked at the bottom of this column) and bring it with your own personal copies of books or other items you would like to have on Reserve to the Circulation Desk and ask that they be given to the Reserves Librarian For personal copies, we strongly recommend that they be designated IN LIBRARY USE ONLY.
+Fill out the Reserve Request Form and bring it with your own personal copies of books or other items you would like to have on Reserve to the Circulation Desk and ask that they be given to the Reserves Specialist For personal copies, we strongly recommend that they be designated IN LIBRARY USE ONLY.

 Articles or other materials which are accessible through the Library/GALILEO databases